Allocating with Priorities and Quotas: Algorithms, Complexity, and Dynamics: Conclusion

 \section{Conclusion}

-We studied the problem of selecting \emph{priority-respecting allocations}: non-monetary allocation settings where the resource units are divided between multiple categories, each with a quota of items, a list of eligible agents, and a priority ordering over these agents.
-The goal is to find a \emph{valid allocation} --- one which respects the quotas, eligibility and priority requirements, while still being Pareto optimal.
-We have provided an algorithmic characterization of all valid allocations, showing in particular that there is a bijection between valid integral allocations and maximum-weight matchings under a set of \emph{valid weights}.
-This allowed us to study how to select valid allocations satisfying additional criteria.
-Via three different extensions, we demonstrated that such problems straddle a fine line of computational efficiency, whereby one selection criterion is efficiently handled, while a closely related variant is \textsf{NP}-hard.
-It also allowed us to leverage sensitivity results for LPs to develop an algorithm for priority-respecting allocation which achieves $O(1)$ total loss in an online setting
+We studied allocation settings where units of some public resource are to be divided between multiple categories, each with a quota of items, and a priority ordering over eligible agents.
+The goal is to find a \emph{valid allocation} --- one which respects the quotas, eligibility, and priority requirements, while still being Pareto optimal.
+Our main result demonstrates a bijection between valid integral allocations and maximum-weight matchings under a set of \emph{valid weights}.

-Our results are based on a simple LP perturbation technique that exploits the integrality of corner points of the matching polytope to convert problems of selecting priority-respecting allocations into welfare maximization.
 This approach allowed us to efficiently locate and select valid allocations, despite the set of valid allocations being non-convex.
 On the other hand, our hardness results demonstrate the strange geometry of this set, due to which optimizing over it remains challenging.

-We hope that our results here can help guide the use of priorities and quotas in determining rationing policies in a wide variety of settings.
-Moreover, from a technical viewpoint, we hope that our approach may prove useful in other settings, especially given the wide use of cardinal preferences in economics.
+We hope our work can help guide the use of priorities and quotas in a wide variety of settings.
 Extending our approach to models involving two-sided preferences and/or complementarities provide interesting avenues for future research.